hugovdm/beats/README.md

 ## Current status
 I'm essentially busy figuring out the tech stack.
 The app runs a feedback loop like in cpal's examples/feedback.rs.
-By default, it plays back what it picked up via the microphone, with a 1 second delay.
+By default, it plays back what it picked up via the microphone, with a 1 second delay (flag-adjustable).

-It also starts up a window and prints "wgpu_glyph" to it: when this window is closed, the loop terminates.
-Throwing this out is probably the next change.
+It also runs a Rocket-based webserver which serves various pages, including some Dart code able to render an envelope of the last few seconds of audio.

 ## Roadmap
 Things I'm likely to do next:

-* Rocket-based web server to serve a Dart-based UI.
-  * Figuring out the tech stack: ability to interact with it via various devices (e.g. mobile phones) while the software could be running on e.g. a headless and input-device-less Raspberry Pi.
 * Frequency sweep to measure the round-trip gain at various frequencies, and set gain based on that.
 (Open-loop automatic gain determination, I don't want to delve into closed-loop control systems at this time. :-)